zswaff/advent/README.md

 # Advent of Code Solutions
 ## Next Steps
-0. Update `requirements.txt`
+1. Update `requirements.txt`
-0. Centralize 100% of imports into `common.py` and replace all imports
+2. Centralize 100% of imports into `common.py` and replace all imports
-0. Fix TODOs
+3. Fix TODOs
-0. Migrate all problems to use `web.py`
+4. Migrate all problems to use `web.py`
-0. Migrate all search problems to use `search.py`
+5. Migrate all search problems to use `search.py`
-0. Auto-remove unused imports when importing `common.py` by detecting what will be used
+6. Auto-remove unused imports when importing `common.py` by detecting what will be used
-0. Identify and improve other common patterns
+7. Identify and improve other common patterns
+8. Translate text like in 21-13 and elsewhere to a submission

 ## Introduction